 Research interests include: Environment, Human rights, Public policy, Public relations, Refugees, Regional integration, Social policies, Trade and Women.

-Sofia holds a B.A. in Politics, International Relations and Human Rights at the University of Padua, and an M.A. in International Security at the Institut Barcelona d’Estudis Internacionals (IBEI), in Spain.
-Between her M.A. and her PhD she spent one year in India to write her final dissertation on the Bharatiya Janata Party, while working first at the EU Delegation to India and Bhutan, and then as a research assistant for the Trivedi Centre for Political Data (TCPD) at Ashoka University.
+She holds a B.A. in Politics, International Relations and Human Rights from the University of Padua, in Italy, and an M.A. in International Security from the Institut Barcelona d’Estudis Internacionals (IBEI), in Spain.
+Between her M.A. and her PhD she spent one year in India working as an intern at the European Union Delegation to India and Bhutan.